eskeyaar/SigmaR19---Cura-4.6.2/README.md

 # SigmaR19 - Cura 4.6.2
-Made a working version where we can use Cura Latest instead of BCN3D software to slice and print.
+Made a working version where we can use Main version of Cura  instead of BCN3D software to slice and print.

 !!!!!!!!!!!!!!!!!!!!Note!!!!!!!!!!!!